 Foster children are placed in care as wards of the state due to abuse and neglect.
-Due to no fault of their own, these children typically come in through the court system.
-On average 40-65 children per month enter the system in Orange, Osceola and Seminole Counties.
-Too often, foster children are shifted from one placement to another and find themselves having to put their clothing and belongings they have in garbage bags as they prepare to move.
+Due to no fault of their own, these children come in through the dependency court system.
+On average 40-65 children per month enter the system in Orange, Osceola, and Seminole Counties.
+Too often, foster children are shifted from one placement to another and find themselves having to put their clothing and belongings in garbage bags as they prepare to move.
 Unfortunately, the message these children often get is that they are disposable.